ramparvathaneni1/selenium-toDos-walkthrough/README.md

 ## Installing Selenium

-Now install the `selenium-webdriver` package for this project, so we can use it in our tests using the command:
+Now install the `selenium-webdriver` package for this project, so we can use it in our tests using the command in a separete terminal:

 ```bash
 npm install selenium-webdriver
 ```

 Inside of your src directory you will see a directory for tests inside that directory is a folder for component test with the App.test.js which is running our jest component test.
-In order to keep our tests organized we will create a seperate folder for our selenium tests inside a folder called e2e.
+In order to keep our tests organized we will be using a seperate folder called e2e which will hold our selenium-todos.test.js file.
+Please make sure you are inside of selenium-todos.test.js

-`src/tests/e2e`

-Inside the e2e folder create a file called `selenium-todos.test.js` which is the file we will be using to write our selenium tests.

 ## Step 1: Import Selenium WebDriver